 In 2011, California’s State AB 109 appropriated $99 million from the Greenhouse Gas Reduction Fund to California’s Department of Food and Agriculture (CFDA) to invest in methane emission reductions from dairy and livestock farms.
 CFDA has announced its plan to allocate 65 to 80% of these funds as incentives to support the creation of digesters on California’s dairies.
 In 2017, these grants gave $35.25 million to 17 anaerobic digester projects; of these 17 projects, 11 plan on injecting their biomethane into the pipeline.
 The California Public Utilities Commission appears to wish to continue amplifying such projects, setting forth an initiative in December of 2017 to subsidize infrastructure costs for 5 dairy pilot projects looking to invest in anaerobic digesters.
 SoCalGas, PG&E, San Diego Gas & Electric, and Southwest Gas Corporation issued a joint Request for Proposals that would require dairies to introduce their specific projects; the utilities will then choose 5 projects to find biogas treatment facilities, collection lines, and the pipeline extensions to the utility’s interconnection point for pipeline injection to become feasible for the dairies.

 Such pilot projects are planned to follow a “hub and spoke” model, one where a “hub” would be a central location where raw dairy biogas is gathered from a cluster of dairy farms in the area.
-The hub would contain the infrastructure to clean and upgrade the gas to be used for either electricity generation or transportation fuel.
+The hub would contain the infrastructure to clean and upgrade the biogas to RNG, to be used for either electricity generation or transportation fuel.
 The “hub” would receive the raw gas from “spokes” that would interconnect the cluster.
-In these pilot projects, the utilities will use trucks to transport the RNG from the dairies to the nearest pipeline leading to significant savings on interconnection costs, as building additional natural gas pipeline costs between $2-5 million per mile in California while trailers for transporting natural gas are around $500,000 each.
+In these pilot projects, the utilities will use trucks to transport the RNG from the dairies to the nearest pipeline (i.e., virtual pipelines).
+This practice has the potential for significant savings, eliminating the need for pipeline interconnection.
+While pipeline interconnections cost between $2-5 million per mile in California, you can utilize a virtual pipeline and transport RNG via a trailers for around $500,000 per project..